In my mid-teens, I was addicted to video games. As a rough guess I’d say that I played for six hours a day, on average.

 One day, I decided that I did not want my life to consist mainly of video games.
 I was good at them—at one point I was one of the top Call of Duty players in Europe—but I wanted something else from life.

-It was so bad that in early 2016—when I had moved back to The Netherlands—I couldn’t clean the house for half an hour without going nuts.
+It was so bad that in early 2016—when I had moved back to The Netherlands—I couldn’t clean the house for half an hour without panicking from stress.
+Not good.

 Fortunately, someone eventually presented me with a list of burnout symptoms.
 She went down the list, asking me whether I suffered from each particular symptom—and I answered “yes” for 15 out of 17 symptoms, or something like that.

-So I spent the next six months working with a psychologist.
-I don’t think I’ve ever learned that much so quickly.
+So I spent the next six months working with a psychologist to recover from burnout.
+I don’t think I’ve ever learned that much, that quickly.

 That’s years ago now, and today I feel better than ever.
 Do I still get stressed sometimes?
 Sure.
 Who doesn’t?
-But I learned how to pace myself and that’s so valuable.
+But I learned how to channel my energy into doing things I care about.

 Some of my other interests include bouldering, scuba diving, and public speaking.
-I’m vegan, I’m a huge fan of the Philadelphia Eagles, and yoga.
+I’m vegan, I’m a huge fan of the Philadelphia Eagles, and I enjoy watching Formula 1.